ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 When the proxy receives Datagram payloads from clients:

-If context is non-zero, it looks up the registered Context ID to target IP and Port information and sends to that target.
+If context is non-zero, it looks up the registered Context ID to target IP and Port in the compression mapping and sends the payload to that target.

 If the Context ID is set to zero in a datagram, it parses IP and Port information and forwards UDP payload to that target.

+When IP restriction via COMPRESSION_CLOSE has been enabled, the proxy rejects any IPs that haven't been registered in the compression mapping.

 # Security Considerations